JeanetteEileen/PilatesPlus/README.md

 Pilates Plus is an ASP.NET MVC application that allows an individual Pilates Studio owner to Keep track of the clients that frequent the studio.
 The structure of the application is an n-tier structured MVC utilizing the Data, Models, Services and WebMVC.
 ## User Story
 This project was inspired by the small studio where I study Pilates.
 The owner kept hand written notes on what was done in the class and what to do in the future.
 Notebooks or note cards can be lost but information stored in a database can be kept safe easier.
-As a result, this application was designed to allow the owner to keep track of the clients, the sessions or classes they took and which equipment was utilized during the class. during the session.
-This application allows the the owner to keep track of the client information in one spot!
+As a result, this application was designed to allow the owner to keep track of the clients, the sessions or classes they took and which equipment was utilized during the class.
+PilatesPlus allows the the owner to keep track of the client information in one spot!
 ## Technolgies Employed
  * Visual Studio Community 2019
    * Web API.NET Frammework